Blog

 • Great entry-point offering that allows a user to experience your space and potentially upgrade to other offerings or plans

-Drawbacks of hot desks
+Drawbacks of coworking hot desks

-COVID-19 has left some coworking managers and operators weary of hot-desking.
 Here are some of the biggest drawbacks to consider with hot desk offerings:

 • More difficult to foresee and accommodate for foot traffic